ben-wangz/blog/docs/src/articles/kubernetes/argocd/database/tidb/advanced/backup-and-restore/README.md

 0. optional: only for local storage
 1. requirements
-    * for backup by br, `local://` protocol requires a local path in tikv to store the backup files
+    * for backup/restore by br, `local://` protocol requires a local path in tikv to store the backup/restore files
     * therefore, we need to create a pvc to mount the local path in tikv
 2. prepare `backup.pvc.yaml`
     * ```yaml